grkmkcgl/BTK-Intro-To-Machine-Learning/README.md

 Used data files noted in notebooks and they are in Data Files folder.

-First homework is to predict whether tennis game will play or not.
+*First homework* is to predict whether tennis game will play or not.

-Second homework is to create 5 different model of regression for salary prediction.
+*Second homework* is to create 5 different model of regression for salary prediction.

+*Third homework* is to analyze iris dataset, compare results and visualize data.

 BTK_1 is about **data frames**.